Censorship in Saudi Arabia: Film and television

 Public cinemas became illegal in 1983 when conservative clerics deemed cinemas a corrupting influence, claiming that both Western and Arab-language films were, "contrary to the teachings of Islam."

 Over time, the ban on movie theaters was counteracted by the introduction of satellite television and video downloads, as well as by Saudis regularly visiting nearby Dubai and Bahrain where they could go to public cinemas freely.
 As citizens tried to circumvent some of these restrictions, the Saudi government lessened their regulations, but maintained some level of censorship.
 The government initially banned ownership of satellite television receivers in 1994.
 However, after an increasingly large percentage of the population bought satellite receivers and subscribed to various programming packages, the Saudi government grew more willing to tolerate satellite television as long as the programming content was not pornographic, critical of the Saudi government or Islam.

 Instances of censorship continued mainly due to the content of broadcasts.
 In 2005, two episodes of American Dad!, Stan of Arabia: Part 1 and Part 2, were banned by the Saudi government.
 The English daily ArabNews published an article that accused the series, which had scenes regarding the intolerance of homosexuality and the ban of alcohol, of portraying Saudi Arabia in a negative light.

-In 2008, disgruntled callers on a live show on Al-Ikhbariya news channel displayed discontent with the latest governmental salary increases and made critical remarks of some Saudi officials.
+In 2008, disgruntled callers on a live show on Al Ekhbariya news channel displayed discontent with the latest governmental salary increases and made critical remarks of some Saudi officials.
 Information Minister, Iyad Madani, then fired the network's director, Muhammad Al-Tunsi, and replaced him with one of his personal assistants.
 The minister also announced a temporary suspension of live broadcasts for all Saudi public TV channels.

 In recent years, the country has moved towards lifting the restrictions on this form of media.
 In 2007, permission was granted to two hotels to screen American children's films, to celebrate the end of Ramadan.
 The following year, the first Saudi film festival took place.
 In December 2017, the Saudi government announced its decision to end the three decade ban on public cinemas, as part of Crown Prince Mohammad bin Salman's campaign to introduce nationwide changes to help broaden and strengthen the economy.

 By early 2018, the Ministry of Information began licensing the opening of movie houses, but noted that all movies were subject to existing media laws, stating that films would be "subjected to censorship based on the media policy of the kingdom".
 For instance, a 40-second scene involving two characters kissing was removed from the first movie screened in public theaters, Black Panther.